 Anketell Road from Kwinana Freeway to the Kwinana Industrial Area.

-Following approval of the scoping document, Westport will progress to the Public Environmental Review phase where an Environmental Review Document will be prepared and submitted to the EPA.
-The EPA will then publish for an 8-week public comment period in line with its referral decision.
+Westport is now in the assessment phase where an Environmental Review Document (ERD) will be prepared and submitted to the EPA.
+The EPA will publish the ERD for an 8-week public comment period in line with its referral decision.
+The public comment period is expected to begin in mid-2026.

 Ministerial decision